joken-elixir/joken/README.md

 Joken allows for customization of tokens, but also provides some defaults.

-To create a token with default claims of `exp`, `iaf`, and `nbf`, and to use Poison as the json serializer:
+To create a token with default generator for claims `exp`, `iaf`, and `nbf`, and to use Poison as the json serializer:

 ```elixir
 import Joken

 my_token = token
 |> with_signer(hs256("my_secret"))
 ```